beatcode-official/app/README.md

 ```

 ##### Configuration
-Copy the .env.example to a new file and name it .env (place in the same folder)
+Copy the .env.example to a new file and name it .env (place in the same folder).

 The default settings specified should have everything work out of the box, but if you need to change anything, the settings to change are pretty self-explanatory.

 ##### Running